Looking away, Ron scratched his head, thinking about my question; he turned back to his laptop and began typing.

 Comparing tennis and golf, when serving a tennis ball, a pause exists between the time you toss the ball and hit it.
 As you wait for the ball to drop into the correct position, the body poises, ready to strike.
 My favorite part of the stroke happens when I feel my body in the pause position, waiting to explode.

 Golf’s pause comes on the backswing.
-I’ve learned if I pause in that stance for a moment, feeling the weight transferred to my left leg, then let the club drop effortlessly, without my help, allowing it to lead, I hit my best shots.
+I’ve learned if I pause in that stance for a moment, feeling the weight transferred to my right leg, then let the club drop effortlessly, without my help, allowing it to lead, I hit my best shots.
 The less I try, the better I do.

 Predetermining what I think of when hitting allows me to stop thinking, stop trying, stop judging, and start enjoying.
 Feeling the beauty of the golf swing and having the ability to play the sport brings joy.
 Nothing else matters.